IntentArchitect/Docs/articles/module-building/templates-general/how-to-generate-static-files/how-to-generate-static-files.md

 ## Binary File Globbing Patterns

+>[!NOTE]
+>Binary File support was introduced Intent Architect v4.1,  `Intent.Common` v3.5.0 and `Intent.ModuleBuilder` v3.7.0  modules, ensure you have at least this versions installed for this to work.

 These patterns are used to identify binary or non text based files, so that they don't get processed as text based templates.
 This patterns are standard `File globbing` patterns,  for more information [see](https://learn.microsoft.com/en-us/dotnet/core/extensions/file-globbing).
 The standard exclusions are images (jpg, png, ico), excel files and pdfs.
 This list can be adapted to your specific requirements.